This post may contain affiliate links. Please read our disclosure policy.

 Stir in the lime juice and zest, and remove from the heat.
 Taste and adjust with some more salt according to your taste.

-Tip: It is a good dish to make ahead of time if you have guests coming.
-If it has to be made ahead, prior to serving just reheat in microwave or oven for a few minutes and serve.
+• It is a good dish to make ahead of time if you have guests coming.
+If it has to be made ahead, prior to serving just reheat in the microwave or oven for a few minutes and serve.

 How to cut and trim Brussel sprouts

-It is ok to freeze raw, cleaned and cut Brussel sprouts for later use.
-We don’t really recommend freezing cooked Brussel sprouts because they tend to get mushy after they are reheated.
-If you don’t mind soft mushy sprouts then go ahead and store leftover Brussel sprouts in an airtight storage container and freeze up to 2 months.
+It is ok to freeze raw, clean, and cut Brussels sprouts for later use.
+I don’t really recommend freezing cooked Brussel sprouts because they tend to get mushy after they are reheated.
+If you don’t mind soft mushy sprouts then go ahead and store leftover Brussels sprouts in an airtight storage container and freeze up to 2 months.

 How long do Brussel sprouts last